n1xyz/doorman/README.md

 ## IP Keys

-`IpKey` is a convenience key type for IP-based limiters.
+`IpKey` is a convenience key type for low-level IP-based limiters.
+The built-in HTTP strategies construct and use this key internally, so normal HTTP middleware callers usually only provide a `Policy` and a `ClientIpExtractor`.

 ```text
 IPv4 -> exact u32 address bits embedded in an internal sentinel range